Monfiz/Anas_Portfolio/README.md

-# Alex Portfolio
+# Ana's Portfolio

-Hi, my name is Alejandro Muñoz.
+Hi, my name is Ana Muñoz.
 Welcome to my public portfolio, where I share my data science skills.

-I’m a physics engineer and a data science student at [ITAM](https://en.wikipedia.org/wiki/Instituto_Tecnológico_Autónomo_de_México).
+I’m a physics engineer and a data science masters student at [ITAM](https://en.wikipedia.org/wiki/Instituto_Tecnológico_Autónomo_de_México).
 I have a deep interest in science and the understanding of the world, and also shearing that knowledge.
 More about me and my interests [here](https://github.com/Monfiz/Alex_Portfolio/blob/main/About_alex.md).

 Here you can find my CV in [Spanish]( https://github.com/Monfiz/Alex_Portfolio/blob/main/Ana_Mu%C3%B1oz_CV.pdf) and in [English](https://github.com/Monfiz/Alex_Portfolio/blob/main/Ana_Munoz_CV.pdf) where you can see mostly my academic career and associative life.

-* 📫 How to reach me: alex.monfis@gmail.com
+* 📫 How to reach me: ana.clavius@gmail.com

 On this portfolio currently you can find 5 projects: